naim-2/naim-2/README.md

 <br />

 Hi,I'm Naim Salim🙌, a full stack software developer both in web applications and mobile applications.
-Apart from that I love getting involved in Competitive Programming and Problem Solving.❤✌
+Apart from that I love getting involved in Competitive Programming and Problem Solving.✌